 Terms and conditions

-Last updated: [date].
+Last updated: 29/11/2022.

-By viewing and using the [name of website] website you are considered to agree to these terms and conditions without qualification.
+By viewing and using the Kaliber Designs website you are considered to agree to these terms and conditions without qualification.
 If you do not agree to be bound by these terms and conditions, you must stop accessing and using our website.
 We reserve the right to change these terms and conditions at any time by notifying users of the existence of the amended terms and conditions through our website.
 By continuing to access our website, you agree to be bound by the amended terms and conditions.

 Privacy policy and personal information

-Registration [optional: and use of the services] on our website requires you to provide personal information.
-We maintain a privacy policy at [Note: Insert hyperlink to policy].
+Registration on our website requires you to provide personal information.
+We maintain a privacy policy which can be visitedo nthe website.
 You consent to the release of your personal information to us and third parties in connection with the uses contemplated by the privacy policy.
-If you have questions or comments about our privacy policy, please contact us at: [email address].
+If you have questions or comments about our privacy policy, please contact us at kaliberdesignz@gmail.com

 Registration and accounts

-[Note: Delete this section if the website does not require registration or establishment of an account.]

 By registering on our website, you consent to receiving marketing, promotional and other material by way of electronic messages from us.
-[Note: Ensure the client is aware that commercial electronic messages must include a functional unsubscribe facility.]
 You will ensure that all usernames and passwords required to access our website are kept secure and confidential and you will notify us immediately of any unauthorised use of your password or any other breach of security.
 You must not transfer your account to another user or maintain more than one account with us without our consent.

 We may, at our sole discretion, suspend or terminate your account and limit your access to our website.

-[Optional: In order to utilise our website and services:
+In order to utilise our website and services:

 You must enter information required to open an account by following the registration process set out on the website; and